asliri-id/Example-Android-For-Asli-API/README.md

 # Example-Android-App-For-Asli-API
 This is app for example coding to implementation Asli API.
-Change token on string.xml with your token.

 Step by step to use this sample project.